Conduct and integrity

 Ancillary activities of academic staff registered in My Employee Portal in the English language will automatically become visible on the researcher’s Academic Profile Page, provided the researcher tagged them ‘Agree to publish’.

-Job and Performance Interviews
+Job and P&TD Interviews

 Because the Dutch Universities take transparency of the ancillary activities extremely seriously, supervision has been tightened up in the past few years and the Sectoral Scheme Covering Ancillary Activities has been formulated.
 The accuracy of the information on the Experts & Expertise pages and the registration in My Employee Portal will be checked regularly.